Frequently Asked Questions

 wealth.

-Can you define significant capital?
+Can you define meaningful capital?

 What will be the source of that capital?